 What if parents can’t pay their copay because they are out of work?

-Oregon’s ERDC program is waiving parent copays for eligible families who apply prior to August 31st.
-Please see the press release here or call the DHS Direct Pay Unit with questions Monday-Friday, 8:30am-4:30pm at 1-800-699-9074.
+Oregon’s ERDC program is waiving parent copays for eligible families who apply prior to November 1st.
+Please see updated information regarding DHS here or call the DHS Direct Pay Unit with questions Monday-Friday, 8:30am-4:30pm at 1-800-699-9074.

 Will I be paid for providing care even if children are choosing not to attend due to COVID-19?

 DHS will continue to pay for children in your care even if they are absent or you are forced to shut down due to the COVID-19 emergency.
-Please see the press release here or call the DHS Direct Pay Unit with questions Monday-Friday, 8:30am-4:30pm at 1-800-699-9074.
+Please see updated information for child care providers regarding DHS payment here or call the DHS Direct Pay Unit with questions Monday-Friday, 8:30am-4:30pm at 1-800-699-9074.

 What if I need more staff or supplies to stay open?